Mae Louise Miller: Childhood in peonage

-Historian Antoinette Harrell believes that Miller's father Cain Wall lost his own farmland after he signed a contract that he could not read which indebted him to a local plantation owner.
-The Wall family was forced to do fieldwork and housework for several white families attending the same church on the Louisiana-Mississippi border: the Gordon family, the McDaniel family, and the Wall family (no relation).
+Historian Antoinette Harrell states that Miller's father Cain Wall lost his own promised farmland after he signed a contract that he could not read which indebted him to a local plantation owner.
+The Wall family was forced to do fieldwork and housework for several white families attending the same church on the Louisiana-Mississippi border: the Gordon family, the McDaniel family, and the Wall family, the latter of whom may have been related as descendants of the Walls' likely owner, Drury William Wall Jr., who owned 10 slaves in St. Helena, Louisiana in 1860.
 Peon owners used the violent coercion akin to that of slavery to force black people to work off imagined debts with unpaid labor.
-Peons couldn't leave their owner's land without permission, which made it nearly impossible for them to pay their debt.
+Peons couldn't leave their owner's land without permission, which made it impossible for them to pay their debt.

 Like most peons, the Wall family was not permitted to leave the land, was illiterate, and were under the impression that "all black people were being treated like that".
 They were repeatedly beaten by plantation owners, often including whips or chains.
 Mae's sister Annie Wall recounted that "the whip would wrap around your body and knock you down".
 The Wall family was not paid in money or in kind with food: "They beat us.
 They didn't feed us.
 We had to go drink water out of the creek."
 The Wall family ate wild animals and leftovers that were "raked all up in a dishpan", "like slop".
 "They treated the dogs a whole lot better than they treated us."
 Mae recounted harvesting cotton, corn, peas, butter beans, string beans, potatoes.
 "Whatever it was, that's what you did for no money at all".

 Mae alleges that, starting at 5 years old, she was repeatedly raped along with her mother by the white men of the Gordon family.
 Miller would get sent to the landowner's house and "raped by whatever men were present".
 Mae recounted that she was threatened with violence to keep this abuse secret from her father: "They told me, 'If you go down there and tell [your father, Cain Wall Sr.], we will kill him before the morning.'
 I knew there wasn't anyone who could help me."